-According to this theory, the onset of disease is a problem of metabolic function.
+According to this theory, the onset of disease is a problem with metabolic function.
 It could be, after all the study found that exercising even as much as an hour per day – which is a lot for most adult Americans – simply is not sufficient.
-Not the exercise itself, mind you, but the fact that the physical activity is not spread across our entire day.
+Not the exercise itself, mind you, but the fact that physical activity is not spread across our entire day.

 Become more active

-The good news is that there are almost an endless number of things you can do to change your daily routine in ways that allows for more physical activity.
+The good news is that there are almost an endless number of things you can do to change your daily routine in ways that allow for more physical activity.
 Let me share with you a few things that I have done to add to my quota of extra daily physical activity:

 - When possible, I park down the street or in the space furthest from the door of the building I need to enter.
 This forces me to walk a bit more.

 - I always take the stairs as opposed to the elevator.
-If the floor too high (say above five floors), I will consider walking up the first several flights of stairs and then I may take the elevator the remainder of the journey.
+If the floor is too high (say above five floors), I will consider walking up the first several flights of stairs and then I may take the elevator for the remainder of the journey.
 Sometimes it is not “polite” to show up in sweaty clothes.

-- Every time I am on the phone, at home or work, I stand up.
+- Every time I am on the phone, at home or at work, I stand up.
 The phone is a signal to get out of my seat and stand.

 These are just a few of the ways in which you can become more active and thus less sedentary.
 And the study shows us that being sedentary all day is a leading cause of preventable early death, even if we exercise every day.

-Sedentary Time and Its Association With Risk for Disease Incidence, Mortality, and Hospitalization in Adults — Annals of internal Medicine
+Sedentary Time and Its Association With Risk for Disease Incidence, Mortality, and Hospitalization in Adults — Annals of Internal Medicine